Record Details

 In this structure, each row represents one detail item, and several rows belong to the same product.
 AzureLabel groups rows that share the same product fields and converts them into Record Details for that product.

-This method is useful when data is stored in a long format, where repeated values appear as separate rows.
+This method is typical for data stored in a long format, where repeated values appear as separate rows.

 For example, a product may contain several components with different quantities, with each component stored in a separate row.